BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 ```

 The `tasks` object is where we find the `create()` method for dynamic task
+creation (and `tasks` also seems to contain itself for some reason).
+We pass the
-creation.
-We pass the name of the task we wish to create as you see in `hello2`:
+name of the task we wish to create as you see in `hello2`:

 ```groovy
 task hello1 {